Summary

 Early life and education

-Roy Asberry Cooper III was born in Nashville, North Carolina, to Beverly Thorne (née Batchelor) (1929–2013), a teacher and Roy Asberry Cooper II (1927–2015), a lawyer and Democratic Party operative who was a close advisor to Jim Hunt; he later co-chaired Hunt’s successful 1976 gubernatorial campaign.[5][6][7]
+Roy Asberry Cooper III was born in Nashville, North Carolina, on June 13, 1957, to Beverly Thorne (née Batchelor) (1929–2013), a teacher and Roy Asberry Cooper II (1927–2015), a lawyer and Democratic Party operative who was a close advisor to Jim Hunt; he later co-chaired Hunt’s successful 1976 gubernatorial campaign.[5][6][7]
 Cooper attended public schools and worked on his parents’ tobacco farm during summers.[8]
 He attended Northern Nash High School and as a senior was selected to represent Nash County in the Youth Legislative Assembly.[9]
 He graduated in 1975.[5]

 Cooper received the Morehead Scholarship at the University of North Carolina at Chapel Hill for his undergraduate studies.
 As an undergraduate at UNC, he was a member of the Chi Psi fraternity and was elected president of the university’s Young Democrats.[10]
 He earned a Juris Doctor degree from the University of North Carolina School of Law in 1982.[5]